Francesco Modesto

-Francesco Modesto (born 16 February 1982) is an Italian football coach and a former player, last in charge as manager of Vicenza.
+Francesco Modesto (born 16 February 1982) is an Italian football coach and a former player.

 As a player, he was a wing-back or winger on the left flank.

 Playing career

 Cosenza

-Modesto started his career at home region club Cosenza.
+Modesto began his career at fellow Calabrian club Cosenza.

 Palermo

-In 2001–02 season, Modesto was signed by A.C.
-Venezia and loaned back to Cosenza.
-In August 2002, After Venezia owner Maurizio Zamparini purchased Palermo, he followed teammate travelled to the Sicily side.
+In the 2001–02 season, Modesto was signed by Venezia and loaned back to Cosenza.
+In August 2002, after Venezia owner Maurizio Zamparini purchased Palermo, he joined the Sicilian side as well.

-In January 2004 Modesto was signed by Ascoli in a temporary deal.
+In January 2004, Modesto was signed by Ascoli in a temporary deal.
 The loan was renewed in summer 2004.

 Reggina

-In summer 2005 Modesto was signed by Reggina in a co-ownership deal for €400,000 fee.
-In June 2006 Reggina signed him outright for an additional €500,000 fee.
+In summer 2005, Modesto was signed by Reggina in a co-ownership deal for €400,000 fee.
+In June 2006, Reggina signed him outright for an additional €500,000 fee.

 Genoa

-On 2 July 2008 Modesto was signed by Genoa for €5 million fee.
-On the same day Genoa also signed Giandomenico Mesto, with Gleison Santos moved to opposite direction.
+On 2 July 2008, Modesto was signed by Genoa for €5 million fee.
+On the same day, Genoa also signed Giandomenico Mesto, with Gleison Santos moved to opposite direction.

 In January 2010, the Genoa winger was officially sent on loan to Bologna.

 Parma

-On 3 January 2011, the full registration rights of Modesto and Genoa-owned 50% registration rights of Raffaele Palladino, were exchanged with Parma-owned 50% registration rights of Luca Antonelli and Alberto Paloschi.
-Genoa also paid Parma €5.85M cash.
+On 3 January 2011, the full registration rights of Modesto and Genoa-owned 50% registration rights of Raffaele Palladino were exchanged with Parma-owned 50% registration rights of Luca Antonelli and Alberto Paloschi.
+Genoa also paid Parma €5.85M in cash.
 Modesto signed a contract until 2014 and became a regular as a left-back in Pasquale Marino's 4–3–3 formation, or as a left winger in his 3–4–1–2 formation.

 Modesto signed on loan to Serie A newcomers for the 2012–13 season, Pescara, on the final day of the 2012 summer transfer window.

 Padova

-In summer 2013 Modesto was sold to Padova for €250,000, with Bruno Leonardo Vicente moved to opposite direction for an undisclosed fee.
-He was released by Padova due to bankruptcy.
+In summer 2013, Modesto was sold to Padova for €250,000, with Bruno Leonardo Vicente moving in the opposite direction for an undisclosed fee.
+He was successively released from his Padova contract due to bankruptcy.

 Crotone

-On 29 August 2014 Modesto was signed by Crotone in a 2-year contract.
+On 29 August 2014, Modesto was signed by Crotone on a two-year contract.

 Rende

-In October 2016 Modesto remained in his native Calabria region for Serie D club Rende.
+In October 2016, Modesto remained in his native Calabria region for Serie D club Rende.